ECB publishes statement of compliance of STR with IOSCO Principles for Financial Benchmarks

 Disclaimer

-European Union published this content on 30 September 2020 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 30 September 2020 10:19:03 UTC
+Banque de France published this content on 01 October 2020 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 01 October 2020 07:39:09 UTC